Saniderm’s Detailed Tattoo Pain Chart

 The Chest – 6 out of 10

 The chest is a different experiencing depending on if you’re a man or a woman.
 Women typically have more padding in this area.
 This makes the chest, relatively, a less painful place to have tattooed for women.
 It’s noticeably worse for men, however, who don’t have the same amount of additional cushioning in the area.
-There are still a decent number of nerve endings in the chest, as well as some bony areas, which can be quite unpleasant.
+There are still a decent number of nerve endings in the chest, as well as some bony areas like the collarbone, which can be quite unpleasant.
 Also, we should mention the nipples.
 Getting your nipples tattooed is very painful — arguably close to the top of the tattoo pain chart.

 The Rib Cage – 9 out of 10